Importing audio files:

 - Alternatively, use X or to stop playback and set the cursor there.
 Playback will resume from the stop point on pressing Play.

-- To Loop-Play a selection repeatedly until stopped (or if no selection, to play the entire track repeatedly until stopped) hold SHIFT and click the Play button, or use the keyboard shortcut SHIFT + SPACE.
+- To Loop-Play a selection repeatedly until stopped (or if no selection, to play the entire track repeatedly, starting at the current cursor position, until stopped) hold Shift and click the Play button, or use the keyboard shortcut Shift + Space.

 - The Skip to Start and Skip to End buttons can be used to skip to the start or end of the track respectively.